 - Last updated:

 The Sunshine Coast’s agribusiness industry is characterised by a diverse range of sectors including horticulture, dairy and specialty dairy production, seafood, nurseries and value- add producers.
-The agribusiness industry has grown at an average of 4.1% per annum since 2006-07, contributing approximately A$407 million per annum to the Sunshine Coast economy (University of the Sunshine Coast Food Research Group, 2015) and employing nearly 5,000 people.
+With more than 900 businesses located on the Sunshine Coast, the agribusiness industry is valued at $700 million (University of the Sunshine Coast Food Research Group, 2018).

-With a 10% increase in the economic value of agriculture in the past five years and demand expected to grow significantly from Asian markets (particularly with the advent of Free Trade Agreements with Japan, China and Korea), the Sunshine Coast is rapidly being recognised as one of the most dynamic locations for new agribusiness investment in Australia.
+With strong growth in the economic value of agriculture in the past five years and demand expected to continue to grow significantly from Asian markets (particularly with the advent of Free Trade Agreements with Japan, China and Korea), the Sunshine Coast is rapidly being recognised as one of the most dynamic locations for new agribusiness investment in Australia.

 The region has strong foundations in niche food and beverage production and value adding, and a reputation for producing high-quality fresh foods in a clean environment.
 Leading Australian food manufacturers and exporters such as Gourmet Garden, Nutworks and Buderim Ginger are located in the region, showcasing the Sunshine Coast as an ideal investment location for similar high calibre companies.

 Key agribusiness enterprises on the Sunshine Coast include: